 - What kind of bomb is it?

 - Approximate age?

 - Background noise?

-Download the Department of Homeland Security Bomb Threat Checklist and keep it near your desk phone.
+Download the CISA Office of Bombing Prevention Bomb Threat Procedure Checklist and print it to keep near your desk phone.